-You and your spouse share all important information at the first “four way” meeting, which includes pay stubs, income tax returns, deeds and deeds of trust, financial account statements, credit card statements, and other relevant financial information.
+At the first “four way” meeting, you and your spouse share all important financial information, which includes pay stubs, income tax returns, deeds and deeds of trust, financial account statements, and. credit card statements.

 At subsequent meetings, Separating Together attorneys help guide you through a series of conversations about